Winston-Lu/ESP8266-LED-Shelf/README.md

 1. Create a fire effect

 ### Functional (Based on threads in the original repo)
-1. Optional hyphen seperator for hours and minutes
-2. DHT22 temperature & humidity sensor support
+1. DHT22 temperature & humidity sensor support